SuperOfficeDocs/crmscript/docs/api-reference/classes/NSUser/GetName.md

 # String GetName()

-Initials, UserId - also used as login name for on-site installations.
+Initials, UserId* also used as login name for on-site installations.
 Identifies user in archives.

 **Returns:** String